 - Locations: Argentina, Australia, Belgium, Brazil, Chile, China, Costa Rica, Cuba, Czech Republic, Dominican Republic, England (UK), Fiji, France, Germany, Greece, India, Ireland, Italy, Japan, Jordan, Morocco, New Zealand, Peru, South Africa, South Korea, Spain, and Thailand

 - Locations: Italy (Florence, Milan, Rome, & Sicily); also Barcelona, London, and Paris

 Locations: Argentina, Australia, Bolivia, Brazil, Cameroon, Chile, China, Czech Republic, Ecuador, Ghana, Iceland, India, Indonesia, Jordan, Kenya, Madagascar, Mongolia, Morocco, Nepal, Netherlands, Nicaragua, Panama, Peru, Rwanda, Samoa, Senegal, Serbia/Bosnia/Kosovo, South Africa, Switzerland, Tanzania, Tunisia, Uganda, and Vietnam

 If none of the affiliated study abroad program providers currently affiliated with UTA fit your needs, there are numerous other providers out there that might.
-Contact the UTA Study Abroad Office for assistance in locating a reputable provider.
+Contact UTA Study Abroad for assistance in locating a reputable provider.